Koha-Community/kohadocs/source/tools.rst

    -  This notice is sent when a patron's suggestion is accepted.

    -  *Note:* If you don't want to send this notice, just delete it.

+-  ACCOUNT\_PAYMENT

+   -  This notice is sent for each payment transaction in a patron's account if the :ref:`UseEmailReceipts` system preference is set to 'Send'.

+-  ACCOUNT\_WRITEOFF

+   -  This notice is sent for each writeoff transaction in a patron's account if the :ref:`UseEmailReceipts` system preference is set to 'Send'.

 -  ACCTDETAILS